cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 - all listed validators were opted-in to the consumer chain in the past unbonding-period
 - the `100ATOM` fee is provided

-### additional considerations
+### Additional considerations

-Fault resolution proposals should be `expedited` to minimize the time given to the listed validators to to unbond in order to not be punished.
+Fault resolution proposals should be `expedited`  to minimize the time given to the listed validators to to unbond to avoid punishment (see [Expedited Proposals](https://docs.cosmos.network/v0.50/build/modules/gov#expedited-proposals)) .

 ## Consequences